 The only problem I have with The Library is the coffee is so delicious and goes down so smoothly that all of a sudden, you’re three hours into working on stuff just to realize you’ve had seven cappuccinos.
 Oops.

 Take a peek at their menu too if you’re hungry, they are also known for being one of the best brunch spots in downtown St. Pete too!
 I’ve had at least half of the menu items, and I have yet to be disappointed.
+This spot is perfect for bach parties and birthday brunches!

 Black Crow Coffee Shop